 GUL insurance, or guaranteed universal life insurance, offers permanent life insurance coverage without requiring an investment value.

-This makes GUL insurance risk-free and affordable just term life insurance, except with guaranteed universal life, you can lock in your rates and coverage until the age of 85, 90, 95, 100, 105, 110…even 121!
+This makes GUL insurance risk-free and affordable just term life insurance.
+But, with a guaranteed universal life policy, you can lock in your rates and coverage until the age of 85, 90, 95, 100, 105, 110…even 121!

 This article explains GUL insurance and provides sample rates to help you estimate the cost of a policy.
 We’ve also included some savings tips and a few real-life examples of clients who we’re a perfect fit for this product.

 Quick Article Guide:

 - Building A Cash Value with Life Insurance

 - What’s the Cost of GUL Life Insurance?

 - How Does the Cost of GUL Insurance Compare to Whole Life?

 - GUL Insurance to Fund a Special Needs Trust

 For most people, guaranteed universal life insurance is the best permanent life insurance product available.
 It provides fixed rates and level coverage until the age of your choice, usually 90 or later.
 While many people are able to utilize the benefits that a GUL can offer, it’s not ideal for everyone.